zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-A small but important note is that we can always use \\( \vert \mathrm{cos}{\theta} \vert \\) to evaluate the upper part of the Chapman function since, if the angle is greater than 90 degrees, the ray direction is reversed, and the cosine is negated.
+A small but important note is that we can always use \\( \vert \mathrm{cos}{\theta} \vert \\) to evaluate the upper part of the Chapman function since, if the angle is greater than 90 degrees, the direction of the ray can be reversed, and the cosine negated.

 #### Evaluating Optical Depth Using the Chapman Function

 A numerical approximation of the Chapman function, in conjunction with the Equation 36, allows us to evaluate optical depth along an arbitrary ray segment.

-However, the approximation of the Chapman function contains a branch (upper/lower hemisphere), and using the full formulation may be unnecessarily expensive for many use cases.
+However, the approximation of the Chapman function contains a branch (upper/lower hemisphere), and using the full formulation twice may be unnecessarily expensive for many use cases.

 For example, an implementation of the [Precomputed Atmospheric Scattering](https://dl.acm.org/citation.cfm?id=2383467) paper requires an ability to evaluate optical depth along the ray, where the ray may hit either the spherical planet, or nothing at all.